 When Merck's AIDS vaccine candidate failed in clinical trials, the National Institute of Allergy and Infectious Diseases (NIAID), in the National Institutes of Health (NIH) called a summit.
 The drug candidate did not reduce HIV infections, in fact the adenovirus based vaccine seemed to increase the risk of infections.

-The Nature editorial offers analysis of this HIV-AIDS vaccine experience, noting that ambitious commitments made in a flush funding environment in the early part of this decade short-changed basic research.
-These choices to heavily fund drug development are regarded less forgivingly in light of the trial failures and the budget shortfalls of recent years, according to the journal.
-Nature warns other fields, for instance stem-cell research, autism, and Parkinson's disease, are repeating these same mistakes.
+The editorial recounted how ambitious commitments made during the flush funding environment earlier his decade in effect short-changed basic research.
+The journal notes that the choices to heavily fund certain drug development is being reconsidered in light of the trial failures and the budget shortfalls of recent years.
+Nature warns that other fields, for instance stem-cell research, autism, and Parkinson's disease, are repeating the same mistakes.

 -----------------------------------------------------------